 Entrepreneurs are bold and ambitious, yet no matter how much moxy small-business owners have, their chances of success are directly tied to the city where they set up shop.
-From local economies and taxes to population growth and education levels, some cities have far more to offer or -- or -- in the case of these 12 cities -- much less.
+From local economies and taxes to population growth and education levels, some cities have far more to offer small business owners and consumers alike or — in the case of these 14 cities — much less.

 The city of Bakersfield was enjoying an economic boom, but it had far too many of its eggs in the energy basket.
-When the oil industry crashed, so did the city's economy.
-The other major industry is agriculture, which is also suffering a downturn.
-That leaves small-business owners catering to a population that is financially anxious and tight with their dollars.
+When the oil industry crashed, so did the city's economy, though prices have since bounced back.
+Given that agriculture is the other primary business for Bakersfield, the workforce has few highly-educated workers and projected job growth is just 1.2 percent.

 The city of Providence is an academic epicenter, but students have a tendency to leave the city once they graduate from its many colleges and universities.
-Population growth is stagnant, unemployment is high, and Rhode Island as a whole, according to CNBC, has been the worst state for business in the entire country for years, thanks in part to the Rhode Island's notorious talent drain.
+Population growth is stagnant, unemployment is high, and Rhode Island as a whole has been the worst statefor business in the entire country for years, thanks in part to the Rhode Island's notorious talent drain.

 Louisiana's economy is among the very worst in the entire country, and small-business owners in the state should know that things are especially challenging in Shreveport.
-In 2013, the city ranked dead last in the entire nation in terms of economic growth, and things have not improved much since.
-Unemployment is high, job growth is negative, and people are leaving the region.
+Despite low unemployment rates across the U.S. Shreveport ranks as the worst place to find a job, and people are leaving the region.

 Both the cost of doing business and the cost of living are low in Fort Smith, the largest city in Western Arkansas.
 The problem, however, is that just five states have lower college attainment rates.
 Business owners considering putting down stakes in the city should also know that a downturn in the farming economy has created an overall slowdown in income growth in the state.

-Reading was ranked as the second-poorest city in the country in 2016.
+Reading was ranked one the top ten poorest cities in the country in 2017.
 It's had a place among the 10 poorest, and sometimes been the very poorest, for much of the past 10 years.
 Reading is currently bound by Act 47, or the Financially Distressed Municipalities Act, which, among other things, affects how businesses and residents are taxed.
 The act also restricts the town's access to government funding.

 Economically depressed Flint was already a difficult environment for budding entrepreneurs.
 The city is losing residents at a faster rate than any city besides Detroit, unemployment is higher than average, and there are so many vacant houses that Flint is one of the last cities in the U.S. with a five-digit median home cost.
 Then, the worst water crisis in modern history affected the health of thousands of residents, increased depopulation, and depressed economic output.